mwdeshaw/Notable/README.md

  npm start
  ```

- 5. Navigate to local localhost:3000 in your borwser
+ 5. Navigate to localhost:3000 in your browser

- 6. Start using Notable!
+ 6. Start using Notable

 ## About the Project
-Notable was designed and build over the course of ten days.
-A proposal was drafted, which included a database schema, a frontend sample-state, timeline, and frontend and backend routes.
+Notable was designed and built over the course of ten days.
+A proposal was drafted, which included a database schema, a sample-state, timeline, and frontend and backend routes.
 The timeline was systematically followed, from user authentication to rich text editing to ensure the creation of an aesthetic and functional app, which matches Evernote in both appearance and functionality.

 ## The Technology
 ### Backend
 Notable was built on Ruby on Rails and is hosted on Heroku.
 Backend-frontend integration is achieved through rails controllers and JBuilder views.
-The rails controller send back JSON responses depending on which API route was hit.
+The rails controllers send back JSON responses depending on which API route was hit.
 PostgreSQL is used to manage the database.

 #### User Authentication and Session Management
 Creating an account on Notable is quick and seamless, requiring only an email and a password.
 However, behind the scenes, many steps are taken to ensure protection of users and their credentials.
 Built-in Cross-site request forgery (CSRF) protection is also provided, protecting users from malicious attacks

-Here is a snipped from the User model, where you can get a glimpse of some of these features:
+Here is a snipped from the User model, where you could get a glimpse of some of these features:

 ```ruby
 class User < ApplicationRecord